• Skip to primary navigation

 The ingredients

 This dish will feed 4 hungry people.
-If you want to make a smaller portion you can just halve the ingredients, or if you are feeding more then add extra.
-You don’t have to be too precise with the ingredients.
+If you want to make a smaller portion you can just halve the ingredients, or if you are feeding more add extra.
+You don't have to be too precise with the ingredients.

 I used 450g (1 pound) of ground beef for the meatballs and this made 16 golf-ball-sized meatballs.
-If you want to make smaller meatballs, that is fine, but just remember smaller meatballs will cook in less time, so adjust the cooking time accordingly.
+If you want to make smaller meatballs, that is fine, but remember smaller meatballs will cook in less time, so adjust the cooking time accordingly.

 You can use any combination of vegetables you choose, and you should allow about 1 and a half cups of vegetables per person.

-For the potatoes I allow 1 medium sized potato per person.
+For the potatoes, I allow 1 medium-sized potato per person.

 The vegetables

-First of all you should prepare the vegetables and get them on to cook.
+First of all, you should prepare the vegetables and get them on to cook.

 Make a jug of stock with 2 stock cubes dissolved in 2 cups of boiling water.
 You can use 2 beef stock cubes, or one beef and one vegetable cube.
-Mix in 4 tablespoons of worcestershire sauce and 1 teaspoon of salt.
+Mix in 4 tablespoons of Worcestershire sauce and 1 teaspoon of salt.
 Of course, as always the salt is optional.

 Chop the vegetables into roughly equally sized pieces and finely shred the cabbage.
 It doesn't really matter how big or small you make the pieces.
 I've made mine about 1cm dice, but you can make them a bit chunkier if you prefer.
 See the image below for the approximate sizes.